openshift/enhancements/enhancements/monitoring/hypershift-monitoring.md

 * CUS can monitor / use HPA/VPA / vis with local console using metrics FROM their workloads on guest clusters or from nodes on guest clusters
   * Container metrics (about their containers).
   * This includes part of Kube State Metrics (Kubernetes metrics) that relate to their workloads.
-* BU can gather required telemetry using the Telemeter pipeline.
+* BU and DDIS can gather required telemetry using the Telemeter pipeline.

 ### Non-Goals

-* Solve Logging and Tracing needs.
+* Solve Logging and Tracing needs in this enhancement.
 * Provide scalable storage solution for customer metrics.
 We just want to ensure UWM, their DIY, console or vendor monitoring does not have major blockers when integrating with this architecture.